 A Centre for Everything is an independent creative and pedagogical project that engages individuals and communities to learn, create, discuss and eat together.
+It is run by the artist duo Gabrielle de Vietri and Will Foster.
 Our collaborative events bring together diverse topics as performances, presentations, workshops, readings, discussions, demonstrations, critiques and meals.

 As the name suggests, our program incorporates an unwieldy range of interests.
 Recurring themes include active responses to current political issues, game-play and its application to wider modes of social behaviour, collective creativity and the intersection of artistic, social and pedagogical thinking.